Campus Buildings

 Administration

-Offices of the President, Vice President for Academic Affairs, Assistant Vice President for Academic Affairs, Vice President for Administration and Finance, Vice President for Student Affairs, Vice President for Enrollment, Marketing and Outreach, Director of Academic Assessment, Center for Extended Learning, Business Office, Registrar’s Office, Academic and Institutional Projects, Financial Aid, Enrollment Services/Admissions, Dakota College at Bottineau, International Programs, Marketing, Design and Print Services, Graduate School, and Human Resources are housed here.
+Offices of the President, Vice President for Academic Affairs, Assistant Vice President for Academic Affairs, Vice President for Administration and Finance, Vice President for Student Affairs and Intercollegiate Athletics, Residence Life, Director of Academic Assessment, Center for Extended Learning, Business Office, Registrar’s Office, Academic and Institutional Projects, Financial Aid, Enrollment Services/Admissions, Dakota College at Bottineau, International Programs, Marketing, Design and Print Services, Graduate School, and Human Resources are housed here.
 Also included are two Interactive Video Network (IVN) studios located on the third floor.

 Amphitheater